Charles Powell, Baron Powell of Bayswater: Early life and education

-Son of Air Vice Marshal John Frederick Powell and his wife Ysolda, Powell was educated at the Cathedral Choir School, Canterbury; King's School, Canterbury; and New College, Oxford, graduating BA in 1963 with first class honours in Modern History.
+Son of Air Vice-Marshal John Frederick Powell and his wife Ysolda, Powell was educated at the Cathedral Choir School, Canterbury; The King's School, Canterbury; and New College, Oxford, graduating BA in 1963 with first class honours in Modern History.
 One brother, Sir Chris Powell, is an advertiser; another, Jonathan, was chief of staff to Prime Minister Tony Blair.

 Career

 Diplomatic

 Charles Powell joined His Majesty's Diplomatic Service in 1963.
 His first posting was as Third Secretary to Helsinki in 1965, where he was promoted to Second Secretary.
 In 1968, he returned to London, spending three years at the FCO.
 He was posted as First Secretary to Washington, D.C. in 1971, as the Ambassador's Private Secretary.
 Subsequent postings were to Bonn in 1974 and, as Counsellor, to UKREP Brussels in 1980.
 He was seconded to 10 Downing Street and served as Private Secretary to Margaret Thatcher (1983 to 1990) and then as Private Secretary to John Major (1990 to 1991).
 During his time working for Mrs Thatcher, he became one of her most trusted foreign policy aides.